EU transition business advice

 The UK has left the EU and new rules for business with the EU start in January 2021.
-The transition period will end on 31 December 2020 and will not be extended - this is written into our laws.
 Our new relationship will involve a series of guaranteed changes and opportunities for businesses.

-Your business will have to make a number of changes to ensure continued flow of people, data, goods and services between the UK and the EU.
-The majority of these changes will take place regardless of the agreement we reach with the EU on our future relationship, because we will be leaving the single market and customs union.
+Your business will have to make a number of changes to ensure continued flow of people, data, goods and services between the UK and the EU, because we have left the single market and customs union.